JaredMedeiros/discordReviewBot/README.md

  Users can request code reviews by using the !request command in the designated "code-review" channel.
 They need to provide the programming language and a link to their GitHub repository.

 **- Language-specific Channels:**
  The bot sends a message to the corresponding language channel, notifying users about a code review request in their language.
 This helps in organizing and streamlining the code review process.
-(NOTE: please make sure that the langauges listed in the code match the langauge channels in your discrod server.)

 **- Reviewer Feedback:**
  Reviewers can react to the code review request message with a checkmark emoji and provide their feedback in the message thread.
 This encourages active participation and engagement from the community.